zhaojiachen1994/DIP-Anomaly-Detection/README.md

 # DIP: Density-increasing Neighbor Path for Unsupervised Anomaly Detection
-This repository contains the code for paper "Searching Density-increasing Path to Density Peaks for Unsupervised Anomaly Detection" submitted to IEEE Transactions on Cybernetics.
+This repository contains the code for paper "Searching Density-increasing Path to Density Peaks for Unsupervised Anomaly Detection".

 ## Quick start
 Run the `main.py` in the `Evaulate` dictionary.